apiel/zicSample/NOTE.md

 - custom synth...?

 Should synth be live, or only to generate sample...? (but at least there could be one track that can then be recorded...)

+If custom synth, simply use wavetable, then there would still be an (2?)
+LFO to morph over the wavetable (the same as filter LFO).
+Finally, there would be a wavetable generator view, to create wavetable into file to reuse in the sequencer.
+The generator would combine 2 wavetables and 2 LFO, one LFO would be the master LFO to define the 64 morph steps of the new wavetable...

+Drum synth engine to generate samples...